SansGuidon/bookmarks/README.md

 ## SecOps
 * [Pete Cheslock](https://blog.threatstack.com/how-to-create-a-security-minded-devops-organization-three-best-practices) - How to Create a Security-Minded DevOps Organization: Three Best Practices
+* [Chris Hill](https://medium.com/devopslinks/security-in-the-cloud-what-i-learned-when-aws-almost-billed-me-for-29-594-in-one-day-f234cbeb8100) - (2018) Security in the Cloud: What I learned when AWS (almost) billed me for $29,594 in one day.

 ## Travis CI
 * [Tavis CI Docs](https://docs.travis-ci.com/user/common-build-problems/#Troubleshooting-Locally-in-a-Docker-Image) - Troubleshooting Locally in a Docker Image, useful if you have troubles with travis CI